 What are shin splints?Shin splints refers to pain and tenderness along or just behind the large bone in the lower leg (the tibia).

-What causes shin splints?Shin splints most often occur after hard exercise, sports, or repetitive activity.
+What causes shin splints?Shin splints most often happen after hard exercise, sports, or repetitive activity.
 This repetitive action can lead to inflammation of the muscles, tendons, and thin layer of tissue covering the shin bones, causing pain.